defective-pikachu/board-games-api/README.md

 ## Setting Up API

 If you would like to use this API, you can git clone it.
 To do this, navigate to https://github.com/cremedelakremlin/board-games-api.
 Once there, click the Code drop down button, and copy the displayed https link or click "Open with GitHub Desktop" if you are a desktop app user.
-If you have copied the link, navigate to your desired directory within your terminal, and enter "git clone <<URL>>".
+If you have copied the link, navigate to your desired directory within your terminal, and enter ```git clone <<URL>>```.
 You should then be able to open the repo in VS Code or your code editing software of choice.

-Once open, run "npm install" to install project dependencies locally.
+Once open, run ```npm install``` to install project dependencies locally.
 This will install the following dependencies necessary for the repo to function:

 - dotenv
 - express